-Top 5 Common Residency Interview Questions and How to Answer Them
+Top 5 Common Residency Interview Questions & How to Answer Them

 1. “Tell me about yourself.”

 Remember to keep it short and sweet.
 Even if you have a laundry list of accomplishments, don’t spend too much time on them (they should all be in your resume anyways and may be useful to keep in your pocket for future responses).
-Shape a narrative of how you fell in love with your chosen specialty and what you’ve done to prove that love, and then show them that you’re also human.
+When answering this residency interview question, shape a narrative of how you fell in love with your chosen specialty and what you’ve done to prove that love, and then show them that you’re also human.

 2. “Why this program?”